MediaBrowser/plugin.video.emby/README.md

 ### Issues being worked on

 Have a look at the [Github Issues Page](https://github.com/croneter/PlexKodiConnect/issues).
+Before you open your own issue, please read [How to report a bug](https://github.com/croneter/PlexKodiConnect/wiki/How-to-Report-A-Bug).

 ### What could be in the pipeline for future development?